 AKFH Renovations LLC received a binding commitment from the Massachusetts Department of Housing and Community Development ("DHCD") for an allotment of its 2019 Massachusetts Low-Income Housing Tax Credits.
 In addition, the Massachusetts Historical Commission awarded Massachusetts Historic Rehabilitation tax credits.
 Management initially estimated that the sale of the State Low-Income Housing Tax Credits and the State Historic Tax Credits would generate aggregate net sale proceeds of approximately \$4 million.
 In accordance with the provisions of the Amended and Restated Operating Agreement of AKFH Renovations LLC, AKFH Renovations LLC allocated 100% of the State Low-Income Housing Tax Credits and the State Historic Tax Credits to its managing member, AKFH Renovations MM LLC (the "Managing Member" or "Donor").
-On December 28, 2017, the Managing Member, as the Donor, and Neighborhood of Affordable Housing, Inc., as Donee (the "Donee") entered into the Charitable Donation and Transfer Agreements pursuant to which agreements, the Managing Member agreed to donate, and the Donee agreed to accept the donation of, the State Low-Income Housing Tax Credits and the State Historic Tax Credits to private buyers identified in the Purchase and Transfer Agreements entered into as of December 28, 2017.
+On December 28, 2017, the Managing Member, as the Donor, and Neighborhood of Affordable Housing, Inc., as Donee (the "Donee") entered into the Charitable Donation and Transfer Agreements pursuant to which agreements, the Managing Member agreed to donate, and the Donee agreed to accept the donation of, the State Low-Income Housing Tax Credits.
+Pursuant to these arrangements, the Donee sold the State Low-Income Housing Tax Credits and the State Historic Tax Credits to private buyers identified in the Purchase and Transfer Agreements and the State Historic Tax Credits to private buyers identified in the Purchase and Transfer Agreements and the State Historic Tax Credits to private buyers identified in the Purchase and Transfer Agreements and the State Historic Tax Credits to private buyers identified in the Purchase and Transfer Agreements and the State Historic Tax Credits to private buyers identified in the Purchase and Transfer Agreements and the State Historic Tax Credits to private buyers identified in the Purchase and Transfer Agreements and the State Historic Tax Credits to private buyers identified in the Purchase and Transfer Agreements and the State Historic Tax Credits to private buyers identified i

 In 2019, AKFH Renovations LLC received two loans from NOAH, an unrelated charitable organization, in the aggregate amount of \$4,460,625 which were sourced from the proceeds of the sale of the state low-income housing tax credits and the state historic tax credits.
 The loans are secured by a shared fourth priority mortgage lien, accrue interest at the applicable federal rate (2.64%), payable to the extent of available cash flow, and mature on December 31, 2057.
-In the year presented, interest expense in the amount of \$117,761 was accrued on these loans with accumulated accrued interest totaling \$373,267 as of December 31, 2022.
+For each of the years ended December 31, 2023 and 2022, interest expense in the amount of \$117,761 was accrued on these loans with accumulated accrued interest totaling \$491,028 and \$373,267 at each respective year end.